EN / TR

 Interested in collaborating on computational design research?

-We're always looking for partners, clients, and fellow explorers.
+We're always looking for partners, collaborators, and fellow explorers.